 Part 3: Special Subject: ‘Slavery in America’, Dissertation Supervision

-I have additionally supervised four Undergraduate Research Opportunities (UROP) studentships (R. J. Knight, Erin Shearer, Sian David, Jude Reeves)
+I have supervised four Undergraduate Research Opportunities (UROP) studentships (R. J. Knight, Erin Shearer, Sian David, Jude Reeves)

 Postgraduate MA (postgraduate taught)